Project Manager (Level 6)

 Additional Funding

-• If apprentice is under the age of 25, Employer may not have to pay Class 1 Employer National Insurance.
+- If apprentice is under the age of 25, Employer may not have to pay Class 1 Employer National Insurance.
 Full details and criteria are found here.

-• For apprenticeships starting between 1 August 2024 - 31 July 2025, employer may be eligible for £1,000 if apprentice is aged 16 - 18 years old, OR aged 19 - 24 years old and has either an Education, Health and Care (EHC) plan provided by their local authority and / or has been in the care of their local authority.
-Full details and criteria are found within the ESFA Funding Rules.
+- For apprenticeships starting between 1 August 2024 - 31 July 2026, employer may be eligible for £1,000 if apprentice is aged 16 - 18 years old (or 15 years of age if the apprentice’s 16th birthday is between the last Friday of June and 31 August); or aged between 19 and 24 years old and has either an Education, Health and Care (EHC) plan provided by their local authority and / or has been, or are, in the care of their local authority.
+Full details and criteria are found within the relevant DfE Funding Rules.

-• Some Councils are providing incentive payments to local small employers who recruit and employ young apprentices.
+- Some Councils are providing incentive payments to local small employers who recruit and employ young apprentices.
 To find out more, including eligibility and how to apply for an incentive, please visit Lancashire Skills and Employment Hub (details within the GRANT presentation)

-• Lancashire County Council incentive is £3,000 for 100 Lancashire employers
+- Lancashire County Council incentive is £3,000 for 100 Lancashire employers

-• Chorley Council incentive is £1,500 for Chorley employers
+- Chorley Council incentive is £1,500 for Chorley employers

-• Fylde Borough Council incentive is £5,000 for Fylde employers recruiting a new apprentice who is a Fylde resident.
+- Fylde Borough Council incentive is £5,000 for Fylde employers recruiting a new apprentice who is a Fylde resident.

 Start Date